Zahhak: Legacy

-Khamenei Zahak is a derogatory term used to nickname Ayatollah Ali Khamenei, the Supreme Leader of Iran, was a main anti Iranian regime chant during 2019-2022 protests of Iranian women where thousands were imprisoned.
+Khamenei Zahak is a derogatory term used to nickname Ayatollah Ali Khamenei, the Supreme Leader of Iran.
+It was a main anti Iranian regime chant during 2019-2022 protests of Iranian women where thousands were imprisoned.
 Sepideh Qolian was put on a trial after crying "Khamenei Zahak we will take you in under the ground".
+In the 2026 Iran war, Mojtaba Khamenei called the United States and Israel "Zahhak-like aggressors" for attacking Iran.

 Other dragons in Iranian tradition

 Besides Aži Dahāka, several other dragons and dragon-like creatures are mentioned in Zoroastrian scripture: